ambiguousname/ambiguousname.github.io/_drafts/fooles-company-design-journal.md

 ## Week 4 of Fall

+I had the weekend to think, so when I thought of something, I wrote it down!

-I wrote down some card ideas:
+Here are some card ideas:

 Old Coot - Spontaneous Organ Failure, Back In My Day Overeager Tactician - Useless Stratagem